elsewhencode/project-guidelines/README.sample.md

 ![Logo of the project](./logo.sample.png)

 # Name of the project
-> Additional information or tagline
+> Additional information or tag line

 A brief description of your project, what it is used for.